crispamares/eventdatagenerator/README.md

 # Event Data Generator

-This proyect is a simple script that generates event datasets in the EventFlow file format.
+This project is a simple script that generates event datasets in the EventFlow file format.

-It also has a simple web interface thar is prepared to run in Google AppEngine.
+It also has a simple web interface that is prepared to run in Google AppEngine.

 ## Script Usage

-The online help describes all accepted params:
+The online help describes all accepted parameters:

 ```
 $ python datagen.py  -h